ammeep/Gifcase/README.md

 #Gifcase

 A case which keeps gifs / an app for me to remember WPF - its been a while!
+Going vanilla to enhance remembering.